 - Kill switch for Chrome: Some browsers and extensions offer a form of “kill switch” to prevent unencrypted traffic if the VPN drops.
 Browsec’s extension behavior may vary. if you depend on a kill switch, verify whether this feature is available and enabled in your version.

-Section: Speed, performance, and real-world results
+Section: Speed, performance, and real-world results What is edge traversal 2026

 - Impact on speed: Any VPN will introduce some overhead.
 In practice, you may see a 5–30% speed reduction on a good connection, especially with free servers or longer distances to a chosen server.
 Paid plans generally yield more reliable speeds due to better server pools and less congestion.